mlanett/tpe-agent/PUBLISHING.md

 ### Publishing succeeds but artifact not visible

-- **Important**: You must manually approve the release in the Central Publisher Portal
+- Important: You must manually approve the release in the Central Publisher Portal
   - Visit [central.sonatype.com](https://central.sonatype.com/) → Deployments
   - Find your deployment and click "Publish" to approve
 - After approval, Maven Central sync can take 10-30 minutes